Qing or Manchu Dynasty 清朝 1644 - 1911 - the end of Emperors

 Muslim rebellion

 Nothing in Chinese history is straightforward.
-For although the Republic was founded the Emperor remained with all his titles within the Forbidden City.
-He just abdicated his right to rule the people, he continued to carry out Imperial duties under the 'Articles of Favorable Treatment '.
-The President of the Republic occupied the area to the west of the Forbidden City, ( Zhōng nán hǎi) a site that it occupies up to the present day.
+Although the Republic had been founded the Emperor remained with all his titles within the Forbidden City.
+He just abdicated his right to rule the people, he continued to carry out Imperial duties under the 'Articles of Favorable Treatment ➚'.
+The President of the Republic occupied the area to the west of the Forbidden City, (中南海 Zhōng nán hǎi) a site that it occupies up to the present day.
 So Emperor and President co-existed side-by-side in this strange arrangement.
 This state of affairs was necessary because the vast majority of the ordinary Chinese people still believed in the Imperial system not a Republic, by just taking away the right to the govern the institution of Son of Heaven was maintained.

 The last flicker of Qing rule was the installation of Puyi as a puppet Emperor (1932-45) of Manchuria during the Japanese occupation .